dgrace6/Elden-Ring-Rune-Predictor-ERRP/README.md

 To build your own solution, download the Github repository and follow the steps below!

-Install wxwidgets and set wxwidgets folder in the environment variables.
+Set the wxwidgets folder as an environment variable and install win32 and x64 wxwidgets.
 I followed this awesome tutorial on YouTube from

 OttoBotCode